denten-books/plain-text/4-chapter.md

 explains that:

 > In the consideration of our problems one of the most dangerous ideas is the
 > idea that we think with, or in, our heads [...]
-"Thinking takes place in the
+'Thinking takes place in the
-> head" really means only "the head is connected with thinking."---Of course
+> head" really means only 'the head is connected with thinking."---Of course
 > one says also 'I think with my pen' and this localization is at least as good
 > [@wittgenstein_blue_1965, 116].

-In refusing to resolve the tension between functional (behaviorist) and formal (structuralist) accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement and a correspondence between innate mental structures their external, media-bound representation.
+In refusing to resolve the tension between functional (and behaviorist) and formal (and structuralist) accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement between innate mental structures their external, media-bound representations.
+Although Wittgenstein does not see it in these terms, reading and writing for him happens at the interface of mental and physical boundaries.

-and externalized paper- an ink-states,

-What does it mean to "know" something?
-Extended cognition.
-Pen, typewriter, and word processor (with detours to Kittler and Heidegger).
-Writing together.
-Models of co-authorship (and why we should pay attention).
-The massively multi-authored online novel (*Wu Ming* and *Lo zar non è morto*).

-What does it mean to know something?
-What does it mean to have read a book?

-Brinkley Messick The Calligraphic State.

-> Modern man finally drags a huge crowd of indigestible rocks of knowledge around with him, which then occasionally audibly bang around in his body, as it says in fairy tales.
-Through this noise the most characteristic property of this modern man reveals itself: the remarkable contrast between an inside to which nothing on the outside corresponds and an outside to which nothing inside corresponds, a opposition of which ancient peoples were ignorant.
-Knowledge, taken up to excess without hunger, even in opposition to any need, now works no longer as a motive which reshapes and has a drive toward the outside.
-It stays hidden in a certain chaotic inner world, which that modern man describes with a strange pride as an “Inwardness” peculiar to him.
-Thus, people say that we have the content and that only the form is lacking.

-On the Use and Abuse of History for Life
-Friedrich Nietzsche
-(Find a better source)
+Reading and writing proper, involve a measure of correspondence between mind states and paper and ink states.

+To have read a book involves facility with the text: in the way its structure can, with much practice and repetition, become readily available to the "mind's eye."
+I "see" a particular thought or image in relationship to the rest of the structure.
+What was then a series of unrelated vignettes, becomes a part of a whole.
+But the structure is not mental only: I have a "feeling" about the location of a thought on paper.
+The cognitive facility with the work as a mental construct accompanies a practical facility with the text as a physical artifact.
+But that mental facility of "having read something" is also severely curtailed by the limits of human cognitive apparatus.
+Even after teaching the same text for several decades, I have to "refresh" my knowledge of its contents.
+This sort of knowledge becomes easier with repetition, but I am also painfully aware of its impermanence.
+And fundamentally, the knowledge in my "mind's eye" constitutes a small fraction of the things I know "ready at hand."
+Most things that I know and have read are available to me on my book shelves, in my notebooks, and on my hard drives.
+I do not know them in a sense of remembering them---I know them in the sense of being able to find the information, to access it when needed, to evaluate sources, and recall my past (formed) reactions.
+And I suspect that most knowledge comes to me in that externalized form.
+The amount of ideas accessible to me "at hand" must vastly outnumber the ideas in the "mind's eye."
+The hand and the inner eye work together to enter into what Barbara Herrnstein Smith calls "a circuit of reciprocal effectivity" [@smith_belief_1997, 54], except, in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

+Friedrich Nietzsche spoke of the modern man who "drags around with him a huge quantity of indigestible stones of knowledge."
+For Nietzsche the modern conditions is defined by a profound incongruence between "interior" and "exterior" [@nietzsche_untimely_1997, 78].
+He writes, "We moderns, have nothing whatever of our own; only by replenishing and cramming ourselves with the ages, customs, arts, philosophies, religions, discoveries of others do we become anything worthy of notice, that is to say walking encyclopedias."
+These encyclopedias he calls "handbook[s] of inward culture for outward barbarians" [@nietzsche_untimely_1997, 79].
+Nietzsche's metaphor is one of cultural "indigestion."
+The rocks that rattle within represent the detritus knowledge that is not somehow fully assimilated into the individual psyche.
+In this Nietzsche mirrors the concern of Plato's *Phaedrus*, in which Thamus, the king of Thebes, is shown to be weary of such externalized, undigested knowledge.
+Responding to Theuth, the great god-inventor who brought Egyptians the gifts of arithmetic, geometry, astronomy, draughts, and writing among other things, the king worries that:

+will create forgetfulness in the learners' souls, because they will not use their memories; they will trust to the external written characters and not remember of themselves.
+The specific which you have discovered is an aid not to memory, but to reminiscence, and you give your disciples not truth, but only the semblance of truth; they will be hearers of many things and will have learned nothing; they will appear to be omniscient and will generally know nothing; they will be tiresome company, having the show of wisdom without the reality.
+"You Lionel Trilling has described this reoccurring sentiment as "the sense of something intervening between man and his own organic endowment," and considered it "a powerful element in the modern consciousness, an overt and exigent issue in our culture."
+12

 The flattening of the knowledge realm.
 It is not the absence of topography.
 It is our ability to readily perceive topography, and to place ourselves within